 Online forex trading has attracted thousands of retail investors in Australia.
 Trading with a trusted and well-regulated broker ensures your funds are in safe hands.
 If something goes wrong, there is a security mechanism that comes into play to protect your investments.

 National, as well as major Tier-1 Forex Broker regulators, ensure that brokers offer fair and transparent trading environments.
 They set standard criteria and reporting requirements for a forex dealer before providing services to its clients.
 They also continue to monitor brokers’ trading practices and in case of wrongdoing, the financial regulator can cancel the broker’s license.

 Before choosing, ensure that your broker is well-regulated and trustworthy.
 Don’t get persuaded by Pyramid schemes or fake agents offering unbelievable and unrealistic returns.
 There are plenty of examples of when retail investors lost their money to fake brokers and Ponzi schemes.

 The best way to avoid this risk is by selecting a broker having Tier I or Tier II licenses.
 Tier I indicates the highest level of trust, and Tier II has a low level of confidence.
 UK, European, American, Australian, and Canadian regulators score well on their trust level and are called Tier I regulators.

 This is the risk of extraordinary price swings in currency pairs.
-Forex is a complicated market as the price movement depends on a countless number of factors.
-It is active throughout the day and any event across the globe can have an impact on the price movements.
-It is nearly impossible to correctly predict the price movements.
-Research and analysis can greatly enhance the success rates but the market risk will always prevail in the forex market.
+Forex is a complicated market as the price movement depends on countless factors.
+It is active throughout the day and any event across the globe can have an impact on price movements.
+It is nearly impossible to correctly predict price movements.
+Research and analysis can greatly enhance the success rates but market risk will always prevail in the forex market.